The-Marcy-Lab-School/2-3-0-esmodules-vite-f23/README.md

 * the `index.html` page can start loading the `index.js` file...
 * but it won't execute that code until the DOM is done loading

-## Loading Multiple JavaScript Files
+## Dealing with Multiple JavaScript Files

 Suppose I wanted to load another JavaScript file.
 Okay, just add another `<script>`: